joseafga/thanos-drawing/README.md

 # Charizord

-Technical drawing of the amazing robot!
+CAD drawing of the amazing robot!